 “When there is little bread at the table, put plenty on your plate.” – Italian proverb.

-I couldn’t agree more, especially if it is filled with brine-soaked Mediterranean olives like this one I recently made was.
+I couldn’t agree more, especially if it is filled with brine-soaked Mediterranean olives like this easy olive bread recipe I recently made was.
 I wish you could taste it because I know it would rid the thought some people have of not being able to bake their own bread.
 Once you make this olive bread, you’ll start baking all sorts of other yeast recipes because it’s such a fun and addictive process!

 I love bread.
 What part, you ask?
 Well, there’s the smell, the texture, the coarseness, the sound, and the chew factor.
 Did I get you with that last one?
 The chew factor is what I call the burnt-tasting ring around the edge of the bread.
 It reminds me of the smoke ring that appears when you smoke some brisket or ribs.
 It’s flavor, and did I tell you I loved it?